tahaemara/dlib-model-evaluation/README.md

 # Dlib's face recognition model accuracy test

-Using information about LFW protocol from here http://vis-www.cs.umass.edu/lfw/README.txt
+Using information about LFW evaluation protocol from here http://vis-www.cs.umass.edu/lfw/README.txt

 I developed an application built on [this example](https://github.com/davisking/dlib/blob/master/examples/dnn_face_recognition_ex.cpp) and saved the result (face_descriptor vector) for every image in LFW not aligned dataset, to csv file -I uploaded it (data.csv)-.
 Then I used the code in this repository to test dlib’s face recognition model.